YingZ-A3D3a/A3D3a_MVP_application/README.md

 # Application of A3D3a's MVP (adaMVP)
 This is the application of official codebase for **adaMVP: Probabilistic graph-based model uncovers druggable vulnerabilities in major solid cancers.**

 ![paper](https://www.biorxiv.org/content/10.1101/2024.06.04.597409v1)

 ## What is A3D3a's MVP?
-A3D3a’s MVP (Adaptive AI-Augmented Drug Discovery and Development Molecular Vulnerability Picker) is a novel graph-based, cooperativity-led Markov chain model, developed and maintained by Ying Zhu, Stephanie Schmidt, et al. [Bissan Al-lazikani lab](https://faculty.mdanderson.org/profiles/bissan_al_lazikani.html) at the University of Texas MD Anderson Cancer Center.
+A3D3a’s MVP (Adaptive AI-Augmented Drug Discovery and Development Molecular Vulnerability Picker) is a novel graph-based, cooperativity-led Markov chain model, developed and maintained by Ying Zhu, Stephanie Schmidt, et al. from [Bissan Al-lazikani lab](https://faculty.mdanderson.org/profiles/bissan_al_lazikani.html) at the University of Texas MD Anderson Cancer Center.
 The algorithm exploits cooperativity of weak signals within a cancer molecular network to enhance the signal of true molecular vulnerabilities.

 ## Workflow of A3D3a's MVP
 ![workflow](https://github.com/YingZ-A3D3a/A3D3a_MVP/blob/main/docs/workflow.png)